Re-sit

 If you do not meet the standard after your first or second attempt, you are advised to talk to your higher education provider to request support to help you reach the standard before registering to sit the test a second or third time.

-The National Teacher Workforce Action Plan - LANTITE trial commenced from Test Window 4 in September 2023 (when registration opened) and will finish after Test Window 3 in August 2024.
+The National Teacher Workforce Action Plan - LANTITE trial commenced from Test Window 4 in September 2023 (when registration opened).
+Note: In April 2024, Ministers agreed to extend the national trial by one test window.
+This decision means that the trial will run for the remainder of 2024, and students will continue to receive unlimited test attempts and improved feedback.
 You may be able to access uncapped test attempts during the trial period if your HEP or state/territory is participating in the trial.
 Please refer to https://www.education.gov.au/national-teacher-workforce-action-plan/national-teacher-workforce-action-plan-lantite-trial and the FAQ page for relevant information.

 Additional test attempts